insight-platform/Savant/docs/adapters.md

     ghcr.io/insight-platform/savant-adapters-gstreamer:0.2.0
 ```

-The same adapter can be run using a script
+The same adapter can be run using a script:

 ```bash
     ./scripts/run_source.py gige --source-id=test test-camera
 ```

-## Sink adapters
+## Sink Adapters

 These adapters should help the user with the most basic and widespread output data formats.

 ### Metadata Sink Adapter

 Meta-json sink adapter writes received messages as newline-delimited JSON streaming file to a `LOCATION`, which can be:

-- Local path to a single file
+- Local path to a single file;
 - Local path with substitution patterns:
-  - `%source_id` will insert `SOURCE_ID` value into resulting filename
+  - `%source_id` will insert `SOURCE_ID` value into resulting filename;
   - `%src_filename` will insert source filename into resulting filename.

-Adapter parameters are set trough environment variables:
+The adapter parameters are set with environment variables:
-- `LOCATION` - Output metadata file path.
+- `LOCATION` - output metadata file path;
-- `CHUNK_SIZE` - Chunk size in frames.
-The whole stream of incoming frames with meta-data is split into separate parts and written to separate files with consecutive numbering.
-If a message about the end of the data stream (generated by the module or source-adapter) comes, the recording to a new file starts, even if there are less than the specified number of frames.
-Default value is 10000.
-A value of 0 disables chunking within one continuous stream of frames by source_id.
+- `CHUNK_SIZE` - chunk size in frames; the whole stream of incoming frames with meta-data is split into separate parts and written to separate files with consecutive numbering; If a message about the end of the data stream (generated by the module or source-adapter) comes, the recording to a new file starts, even if there are less than the specified number of frames; default value is `10000`, a value of `0` disables chunking resulting to a continuous stream of frames by source_id;
-- `SKIP_FRAMES_WITHOUT_OBJECTS` - Flag that indicates whether frames with 0 objects should be skipped in output.
-Default value is False.
+- `SKIP_FRAMES_WITHOUT_OBJECTS` - flag that indicates whether frames with `0` objects should be removed from output; the default value is `False`.
-- `SOURCE_ID` - Optional filter to receive frames with a specific source ID only.
+- `SOURCE_ID` - optional filter to filter out frames with a specific source ID only;
-- `SOURCE_ID_PREFIX` - Optional filter to receive frames with a source ID prefix only.
+- `SOURCE_ID_PREFIX` - optional filter to filter out frames with a source ID prefix only;
-- `IN-ENDPOINT` - ZeroMQ socket endpoint for the adapter's input, i.e., the module output.
-Default value is 'ipc:///tmp/zmq-sockets/output-video.ipc'.
+- `IN-ENDPOINT` - ZeroMQ socket endpoint for the adapter's input, i.e., the framework output; the default value is `ipc:///tmp/zmq-sockets/output-video.ipc`;
-- `IN_TYPE` - ZeroMQ socket type for the adapter's input.
-Default value is 'SUB'.
+- `IN_TYPE` - ZeroMQ socket type for the adapter's input; the default value is `SUB`.
-- `IN_BIND` - Flag specifies whether the adapter's input should be bound or connected to the specified endpoint.
-If True, the input is bound; otherwise, it's connected.
-Default value is False.
+- `IN_BIND` - flag specifies whether the adapter's input should be bound or connected to the specified endpoint; If `True`, the input is bound; otherwise, it's connected; the default value is `False`.

-Example
+Example:

 ```bash
     docker run --rm -it --name sink-meta-json \
     --entrypoint /opt/app/adapters/python/sinks/metadata_json.py \